Manage Trust

 Signed items

-Anyone who creates or adds a visualization mod or an external action to the Spotfire environment can sign it.
+Anyone who creates or adds a mod or an external action to the Spotfire environment can sign it.
 The signing informs other people about the origin of the item and makes it possible to make informed decisions regarding whether the item can be trusted or not.
 Signed items make it possible to verify the authenticity, integrity and publisher of the code or action.

-Signing of visualization mods can be done, either through certificates created by a certificate authority (CA), or automatically, using the Spotfire account of the person who loads a mod project to an analysis file.
+Signing of mods can be done, either through certificates created by a certificate authority (CA), or automatically, using the Spotfire account of the person who loads a mod project to an analysis file.
 When you are offline, you can only sign mods using a certificate from a CA, not using a Spotfire account.
 See Spotfire Developer Documentation > Spotfire Package Builder for more information about signing mods using a certificate.

 External actions are always signed with your Spotfire account.